Rama, Saskatchewan: Geography

 Rama is located on the banks of a tributary of Spirit Creek and is found at the junction of Highways 5 and 754 in Saskatchewan's aspen parkland region.
 This area is part of the east central region of the province.

 Growing zones are geographical areas which are generally determined by the lowest sustained temperature in that area achieved during the year and other climate variables.
 Rama and the surrounding area finds itself in Growing Zone 1b.

 Growing zone 1 is defined as having the lowest temperature achieved of below -45.6 °C or -50 °F with the first frost usually occurring by September 12 and the last frost of the spring on or about May 22.

 Saskatchewan Ministry of Agriculture studies show the available Corn Heat Units in this area to be in the 1,401-1,800 range.
 While suitable for silage, these conditions are quite unfavorable to grow corn in.

 The soils in the community and the nearby farmland are generally black with a heavy clay base.
 Growing seasons are short and high soil PH (alkalinity) are challenging growing conditions for many types crops, trees and plants.
 Despite these challenges, cereal crop production often exceeds other areas of the province.
 In the 1950s, the Canora area held nearly 500 country elevators within a 30 miles radius in order to handle all the grain produced from the region.

 Climate

 Being located in the middle of North America has its advantages and disadvantages.
 For example, Saskatchewan is located so far away from any large bodies of water (Great Lakes, Pacific Ocean, Atlantic Ocean) that any moderating effect these bodies of water would have on the temperature here is negligible.
 Because of this, Saskatchewan as a whole is considered to have a temperate continental climate.
 In the summer the days are very long and hot, in the winter the days become shorter and very cold, making for a temperature range that can exceed 65 °C or more.

 Hours of sunlight and frequently clear skies are an important feature of the climate here.
 Hours of sunlight typically exceeding 2,300 hours annually.

+Demographics

+In the 2021 Census of Population conducted by Statistics Canada, Rama had a population of 70 living in 31 of its 37 total private dwellings, a change of from its 2016 population of 80.
+With a land area of 0.67 km2, it had a population density of in 2021.